 Leung, who left JPMS in 2015, faces two charges of bribery and is due to appear in court on May 20.
 One of the charges alleges that on Jan.
 19, 2010, she offered the chairman of the logistics company a contract of employment for his son as a reward for the chairman showing favor to JPMS in hiring the bank to work on its initial public offering.
 The other alleges that between June 28, 2010 and Oct.
 28, 2011, Leung again offered to employ his son at JPMS.

 The charges against Leung relate to the bank’s hiring practices in Asia from around 2006 to 2013.
 In what became known as the Sons and Daughters program, it involved bankers in the region offering employment or internships to the relatives of prospective or existing clients to win business.
 Leung is the latest former senior JP Morgan executive in Asia to be ensnared in the scandal.
 Fang Fang, who was chief executive of JP Morgan Chase’s China investment banking business until his departure in March 2014, was arrested in May that year as part of the investigation.

-JP Morgan Securities began more than a decade ago to hire candidates referred by its clients or potential clients under a client referral program.
-Employees at or above the rank of executive director or managing director, such as Leung, were also allowed to refer candidates for the junior posts of analyst or associate, ICAC’s statement said.
+The ICAC said that under the client referral program, senior staff at or above the rank of executive director or managing director, such as Leung, could refer candidates to JP Morgan or JPMS for the junior post of analyst or associate.